 Sometimes there is a need for acceptance:

 A critic names the psychic/medium a charlatan what was he saying?
 He may have inferred no-one can talk to the dead.
 He may believe the psychic/medium is intent on deception.
 Is he suggesting those who enjoy the psychic/medium are fools and being deceived?
 Whatever the inference it doesn’t matter, it is clear those who believe the messages are happy and content with the interaction.
 They enjoy their version of life after death.
-Incidentally, I cannot think of many spiritual people who do not live right and honest lives and hurt no-one.
+I cannot think of many spiritual people who do not live right and honest lives and hurt no-one.

 The open-minded way of thinking:

-Yes, there is evidence of deceptions and situations where mentally ill people are severely influenced by psychic/mediums.
+Yes, there is evidence of deceptions and situations where mentally ill people are severely influenced by psychics/mediums.
 But how many are hurt?
 As many as the fighting football supporters?
 As many as the scarred and blinded drunks in Friday and Saturday evening casualty rooms?
 As many as the punch-drunk boxers who cannot think straight.
 As many as the drug addicts ruined by the pushers pills and powders?
 Answer the questions: accept the realities.
-Most aspects of life have a risk, and those who follow their team, tribe, belief accept this as an element of the subject, sport, interaction.
+Most aspects of life have a risk, and those who follow their team, tribe, belief get this as an element of the subject, sport, interaction.

 What has this to do with the critic? – The thought is this:

 Critics, bigots and their biases are more dangerous than the beliefs they hate.
-Most beliefs, in truth, hurt very few.
+Most thoughts, in truth, hurt very few.
 The critic is a source of conflict and retaliation.
 At the extreme; criticism and non-understanding can be the reason countries wage war.
 Lower down the rung; criticism causes self-self doubt and anger.
 There can be no gain in causing others pain.
-Criticism is often based on personal dislike not a wholesome appraisal of a situation.
+Criticism is often based on personal dislike, not a wholesome appraisal of a situation.